Frequently Asked Questions - Expand All

 CITY ORDINANCES-Can the Baxter County Sheriff's Office enforce City Ordinances?

-Generally speaking, the Sheriff's Office lacks authority under Arkansas law to enforce ordinances enacted by local municipalities.
+Generally speaking, the Sheriff's Office lacks authority under Arkansas law to enforce ordinances enacted by local municipalities because Sheriff's Deputies are not employees, agents, officials, or representatives of the municipality.
 Municipal Ordinance violations may only be enforced by the City Police Department, City Marshal's Office, or the Office of the Mayor.

 The only exception would involve municipalities that have contracted with the Sheriff's Office to provide law enforcement services.
 Baxter County currently has no such contracts or agreements with any municipality.